Dunqul Oasis

-Dunqul Oasis is an oasis near the First Cataract of the Nile in southern Egypt.
-It lies southwest of modern Aswan.
-Considered one of the important oases of Ancient Egypt, it was used by General Weni as a staging point for military incursions into Nubia during the reign of Pepi I.
+Dunqul Oasis was an oasis near the First Cataract of the Nile in southern Egypt.
+It lies southwest of modern city of Aswan.
+Considered one of the most important oases of Ancient Egypt, it was used by General Weni as a staging point for military incursions into Nubia during the reign of Pepi I in the late 24 century BC.